KAM via Standard Fixed Point Theorems: Introduction

 \end{theorem} \begin{remark} It is not hard to generalize the results to other function spaces, for example Zygmund spaces $C^r_*$ or more general Besov spaces.
 Although only existence results are stated, we can actually prove uniqueness and continuous dependence in both cases under more restrictive smallness assumptions.
 See the end of Subsection \ref{ProofofThm}.
 On the other hand, although the theorems are stated for almost integrable systems, the coverage in fact is much broader under standard symplectic geometric consideration.
 See the discussion in Subsection \ref{Miscellaneous}. \end{remark}

 Let us explain the reason of choosing these particular KAM type theorems for validation of our fixed point approach.
 Compared to standard account of KAM theorems solving a symplectic diffeomorphism that brings the Hamiltonian function to a normal form, starting from an approximate solution is computationally more convenient in practical applications to realistic systems.
-See for example \cite{CC1997}, \cite{CC2007}, where the authors coducted \emph{computer assisted proof} of KAM type results for restricted three body problems of Sun-Jupiter-asteroid with \emph{realistic} physical parameters.
+See for example \cite{CC1997,CC2007}, where the authors coducted \emph{computer assisted proof} of KAM type results for restricted three body problems of Sun-Jupiter-asteroid with \emph{realistic} physical parameters.
 It can be expected that our fixed point approach will yield improved results regarding these realistic physical systems, and may greatly advance the estimate of threshold of validity.

 In the early stages of KAM theory, Hamiltonian conjugacy theorems were commonly formulated as structural stability theorems of KAM normal forms.
-This necessitated suitable action-angle variables for the system to reduce it to a perturbative form, which is itself usually a challenging task.
-But if one directly searches for an embedding of the invariant torus near a given ``approximately invariant torus" into the phase space, such technical issue can be largely bypassed.
-This is exactly the core idea of \cite{DGJV2005}.
+This necessitated suitable action-angle variables for the system to reduce it to a perturbative form, usually a challenging task.
+But if one directly searches for an invariant torus near a given ``approximately invariant torus" in the phase space, such technical issue can be largely bypassed.
+This idea dates back to \cite{Salamon1986} and was used in, for example, \cite{CC1988,SZ1989,DGJV2005}.